God Himself, the Unique VII

 Do you understand the main point about knowing God’s righteous disposition?
 Regarding this, one may have a lot of words from experience, but there are a few main points I should tell you about.
 To understand God’s righteous disposition, one must first understand God’s feelings: what He hates, what He loathes, what He loves, who He tolerates, who He is merciful to, and what type of person receives that mercy.
 This is an important point to know.
 Furthermore, one must understand that no matter how loving God is, no matter how much mercy and love He has for people, God does not tolerate anyone offending His status and position, nor does He tolerate anyone offending His dignity.
 Even though God loves people, He does not spoil them.
 He gives the people His love, His mercy, and His tolerance, but He has never pandered to them; He has His principles and His limits.
 Regardless of what extent you have felt God’s love in you, regardless of how deep that love is, you must never treat God as you would treat another person.
 While it is true that God treats people as close to Him, if a person views God as another person, as if He were just another being of creation, like a friend or an object of worship, God will hide His face from them and forsake them.
 This is His disposition, and He tolerates no one treating Him with carelessness on this issue.
 So it is often said of God’s disposition in His word: It doesn’t matter how many roads you’ve traveled, how much work you have done or how much you have endured for God, as soon as you offend God’s disposition, He will repay each of you based on what you have done.
 Have you seen it?
 (Yes, we have.)
 You have seen it, right?
 What this means is that God may view people as close to Him, but people must not treat God as a friend or a relative.
 Do not regard God as your pal.
 No matter how much love you have received from Him, no matter how much tolerance He has given you, you must never treat God as just a friend.
 This is God’s righteous disposition.
 You understand, right?
 (Yes.)
 Do I need to say more about this?
 Do you have any previous understanding on this matter?
 Generally speaking, this is the easiest mistake people make regardless of whether they understand the doctrines, or if they have thought nothing about it before.
 When people offend God, it might not be because of one instance, or one thing they said, but it is rather due to an attitude they hold and a state they are in.
 This is a very frightening thing.
 Some people believe that they have an understanding of God, that they know Him, they might even do some things that would please God.
 They begin to feel equal to God and that they have cleverly become friends with God.
 These types of feelings are terribly wrong.
 If you do not have a deep understanding of this, if you do not clearly understand this, it is then very easy to offend God and to offend His righteous disposition.
 You understand this now, right?
 (Yes.)
 Isn’t God’s righteous disposition unique?
 Is it equal to the personality of mankind?
 Is it equal to a man’s personal qualities?
 Never, right?
 (Yes.)
 So, you must not forget that no matter how God treats people, no matter how He thinks of people, God’s position, authority, and status do not ever change.
 For mankind, God is always the Lord of all and the Creator!
 You understand, right?
 (Yes.)

 What have you learned about God’s holiness?
 Besides being in contrast to Satan’s evil, what was the main topic in discussing God’s holiness?
 Isn’t it what God has and is?
 Is what God has and is unique to God Himself?
 (Yes.)
 Nothing of His creation has this, so we say that God’s holiness is unique, which is something that you can learn.
 We had three meetings on God’s holiness.
 Can you describe in your own words, with your own understanding, what you believe God’s holiness is?
 (The last time God communicated with us we did something: We bowed down before Him.
 We heard where He stands and we saw that we fell short of His requirements; our forceful bowing before God was not in accord with His will and from this we saw God’s holiness.)
 Very true, right?
 Is there anything else?
 (In God’s word to mankind, we see that He speaks plainly and clearly, He is straight and to the point.
 Satan speaks in a roundabout way and it is full of lies.
 From what happened last time when we lay prostrate before God, we saw that His words and His actions are always principled.
 He is always very clear and concise when He tells us how we should act, what we should abide by, and how we should take action.
 But people are not this way; after mankind was corrupted by Satan, the people sought to achieve their own personal objectives and their own personal desires in their actions and words.
 From the way God looks after mankind, from the care and protection He gives them, we see that all that God does is positive, this is very clear.
 It is in this way that we see the revelation of the essence of God’s holiness.)
 Well put!
 Can anyone else add to this?
 (We see God’s holiness when He lays bare Satan’s evil and as soon as God shows us the essence of it we better know it and we can discern the source for all the suffering of mankind.
 In the past, we were unaware of the suffering under the domain of Satan.
 It is only when God made it known that we saw that all suffering that comes from the pursuit of fame and fortune is all created by Satan.
 It is only through this that we feel that God’s holiness is the true salvation of mankind.
 Moreover, God prepares the conditions for us to receive salvation; while He may not have us be born into a wealthy family, He sees to it that we are born into a suitable family and in a suitable environment.
 He furthermore does not let us suffer the harm and oppression of Satan, so that we can have the conditions, have normal thoughts, and normal reasoning in accepting God’s salvation in the last days.
 In all this we also see the precision of God’s plans, His arrangements, and how He puts them into action.
 We are able to better see the detailed work of God in His saving us from Satan’s influence and we see God’s holiness and His love for mankind.)
 Is there anything else to add to that?
-(Because we don’t understand the substance of God’s holiness, our laying down before Him in worship is adulterated, has an ulterior purpose and is deliberate, which makes God unhappy.
+(Because we don’t understand the substance of God’s holiness, our bowing down before Him in worship is adulterated, has an ulterior purpose and is deliberate, which makes God unhappy.
 It is from this that we also see God’s holiness.
 God is very different from Satan; Satan wants people to adore and flatter it and worship it.
 Satan lacks principles.)
 Very good!
 From what we have fellowshiped about God’s holiness, have you seen God’s perfection?
 (We see it.)
 What else do you see?
 Do you see how God is the source of all positive things?
 Are you able to see how God is the embodiment of truth and justice?
 Do you see how God is the source of love?
 Do you see how all that God does, all that He issues forth, and all that He reveals is flawless?
 (We see this.)
 These several examples are all main points about God’s holiness that I speak.
 Maybe now these words are merely doctrines to you, but one day when you experience and witness the true God Himself from His word or His work, you will say from your very heart that God is holy, that God is different from mankind, and that His heart is holy and His disposition is holy, and His essence is holy.
 This holiness allows man to see His perfection as well as allows man to see that the essence of God’s holiness is immaculate.
 The essence of His holiness determines that He is the unique God Himself, and it shows to man, and proves that He is the unique God Himself.
 Isn’t this the main point?
 (It is.)

 Today we have done an overview of several parts of the content from previous meetings.
 We will wrap up our overview here.
 I hope that all of you will take to heart the main points of each item and topic.
 Don’t just think of them as doctrines; really read through them and try to figure them out when you have time.
 Remember them in your heart and put them into practice and you will truly learn all that I have said about the true revealing of God’s disposition and what He has and is.
 However, you will never understand them if you only jot them down and do not read through them or think them over.
 You understand now, right?
 After having communicated these three items, people will have gained a general—or even specific—understanding of God’s status, His essence, and His disposition.
 But will they have a complete understanding of God?
 (No.) Now, in your own understanding of God, are there any other areas where you feel you need a deeper understanding?
 That is to say, after you have gained understanding of God’s authority, His righteous disposition, and His holiness, perhaps you have established in your own mind a recognition of His unique status and position, yet you must through your experience come to know and appreciate His actions, His power, and His essence before you can gain a deeper understanding.
 You have now listened to these fellowships so you can set in your hearts this article of faith: God truly exists, and it’s a fact that He commands all things.
 No man must offend His righteous disposition and His holiness is a certainty that no man may question.
 These are facts.
 These fellowships allow the status and position of God to have a foundation in the hearts of the people.
 After this foundation has been established, the people must seek out more understanding to truly know God.